-Whether it is your first day of medical school, or preparing residency applications after Match, Student Affairs will be here to help.
+Whether it is your first day of medical school, or preparing residency paperwork after Match, Student Affairs will be here to help.
 We encourage you to take a moment to explore our website to see the different opportunities Student Affairs can support you as a medical student.
-If you have any questions about our office, please feel free to contact Megan Garner at firstname.lastname@example.org.
+If you have any questions about our office, please feel free to contact us at email@example.com.

 The Office of Student Affairs also oversees school-sponsored events, such as:

 Newly Discovered Molecule Could Eventually Reduce Surgical Complications Caused by Reduced Blood Flow

 A newly detected molecule could help reduce damage from sustained loss of blood flow to cells and tissues....
 Read MoreInternal Medicine

 Three professors, two adjunct faculty, and three alumni of the University of Utah College of Nursing were inducted as American Academy of Nursing (AAN) Fellows....
 Read More

 University of Utah Health has earned the “Most Wired” recognition, according to The College of Healthcare Information Management (CHIME).
 The CHIME Digital Health Most Wired program conducts an annual survey to assess how effectively healthcare organizations apply core and advanced technologies into their clinical and business programs to improve health and care in their communities. ...
 Read More